-During the past decade under the leadership of Dr. Stephens, the Emory Division of Infectious Diseases has experienced unparalleled growth and development.
-There are currently fifty-six faculty members in the Emory ID Division who, between Grady Memorial Hospital, the Atlanta VA, Emory University Hospital, Emory Midtown, Emory Orthopedic and Spine Hospital, and the Wesley Woods Center have garnered in excess of $30 million in research funding per year (the most of any Division in the Department of Medicine).
+During the past decade under the leadership of Dr. Stephens and now Dr. Farley, the Emory Division of Infectious Diseases continues grow and thrive as a strong academic division.
+There are currently fifty-six faculty members in the Emory ID Division who, between Grady Memorial Hospital, the Ponce de Leon Clinic, the Atlanta VA, Emory University Hospital, Emory Midtown, the Hope Clinic and the Emory Vaccine Center have garnered in excess of $30 million in research funding per year (leading among Divisions in the Department of Medicine).
 Emory Infectious Diseases of today has entered the 21th Century leading advances in clinical Infectious Diseases and HIV care, Research in pathogenesis, virology and immunology, Epidemiology, Diagnostics, and Vaccine development.

 The formal subspecialty training program in Infectious Diseases started in the late 1960s with Charles Hamilton, MD, and Dororthy Karandanias, MD as the first trainees.
 To date, 126 physicians have completed Infectious Diseases fellowship training in the program.
 Over the past decade, 83% of the fellows completing the Emory ID fellowship training program have pursued careers in academic medicine or public health.
 More than 40% of these trainees have been women and 14% are members of an underrepresented minority group.